 His preference for creeping moves toward annexation notwithstanding, Netanyahu is under substantial legal and political pressure, stemming from the threat of multiple indictments against him for corruption.
 Netanyahu’s record of deflecting right-wing pressure to annex parts of the West Bank de jure may erode should he decide to support annexation initiatives as a way to pander to his base.
 In the past, Netanyahu used opposition to annexation by the United States as a way to put off the annexationists.
 He no longer has that card to play.

 Annexation Is Already Here: Recent Developments

-During President Trump’s first year in office, there has been an increase both in creeping annexation and attempts to make the leap to formal legal annexation.
-The former includes an uptick in settlement plans and construction in the West Bank, as documented by Peace Now’s Settlement Watch team.
-Creeping annexation is also evident in East Jerusalem, in which the Israeli government is moving to intensify settlements.
+During 2017-18, President Trump’s first years in office, there has been an increase both in creeping annexation and attempts to make the leap to formal legal annexation.
+The former includes an upsurge in tenders awarded for settlement construction in the West Bank, as documented by Peace Now’s Settlement Watch team.
+Creeping annexation is also evident in East Jerusalem, where the Israeli government is moving to intensify settlements.
 This process has been emboldened by the Trump administration’s unilateral recognition of Jerusalem as Israel’s capital.